tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #### #2 State Channels

-State channels are the more general form of micropayment channels — they can be used not only for payments, but for any arbitrary “state update” on a block chain — like changes inside a smart contract.
+State channels are the more general form of micropayment channels  (they can be used not only for payments, but for any arbitrary “state update” on a block chain)  like changes inside a smart contract.

 ##### Who?